What is a Cash Book?

-Cash Book is the one in which all the cash receipts and cash payments including the funds that are deposited in the bank and funds which are withdrawn from the bank are recorded according to the date of the transaction.
-All the transaction which is recorded in the cash book has the two sides i.e., debit and credit.
+Cash Book is the one in which all the cash receipts and cash payments, including the funds deposited in the bank and funds withdrawn from the bank, are recorded according to the date of the transaction.
+All the transactions recorded in the cash book have two sides, i.e., debit and credit.

-The difference between the sum of balances of the debit side and credit side shows the balance of the cash on hand or bank account.
-Cashbook plays a dual role as it is the book of the original entry of the company as well as book the final entry
+The difference between the sum of balances of the debit and credit sides shows the cash balance on hand or bank account.
+Cashbook plays a dual role as it is the book of the original entry of the company and the book of the final entry.

 #1 – Single Column

 Single column cash-book contains only the cash transactions done by the business.
-Single column cash-book has only a single money column on debit and credits both sides.
+Single column cash book has only a single money column on debit and credits on both sides.
 It does not record the transaction-related, which involves banks or discounts.
-The transactions which are done on credit are not recorded while preparing the single column cash –book.
+The transactions done on credit are not recorded while preparing the single-column cash–book.

 #2 – Double Column

-Double column cash-book contains two money column both on the debit side as well as the credit side.
-One column is for the transactions related to the cash, and the other column is for the transactions related to the bank account of the business.
-So, under double-column cash-book, not only cash transactions but transaction through the bank is done by the business is also recorded.
-The transactions which are done on credit are not recorded while preparing the double column cash –book.
+The double-column cash book contains two money columns both on the debit and the credit sides.
+One column is for the transactions related to the cash, and the other column is for the transactions related to the business's bank account.
+So, under the double-column cash book, the business also records cash transactions and transactions through the bank.
+But on the other hand, the transactions on credit are not recorded while preparing the double column cash–book.

 #3 – Triple Column

-It is also referred to as a three-column cash book format, and it is a most exhaustive form which has three columns of money on both receipt and payment sides and record transactions about the cash, bank, and discounts.
-This book is generally maintained by the large firms that do transactions in cash mode as well as through the bank and frequently allows and receives cash discounts.
+It is also referred to as a three-column cash book format, and it is a complete form with three columns of money on both receipt and payment sides and records transactions about the cash, bank, and discounts.
+This book is generally maintained by the large firms that do transactions in cash mode and through the bank and frequently allow and receive cash discounts.

 Mr. X started the business in the month of June-2019.
-He invested the capital of $200,000, in which the cash contribution is $100,000, and the rest $100,000 he deposited in the business bank account a business.
-During June 19, the following transactions took place in the business.
-Prepare the necessary double-column Cashbook using the data as given below:
+X invested a capital of $200,000, in which the cash contribution is $100,000, and the rest of the $100,000 he deposited in the business bank account of a business.
+On June 19, the following transactions took place in the business.
+Prepare the necessary double-column Cash Book using the data given below:

 30-Jun | Paid the salaries to staff of $ 17,000 in cash |